Canon FD 300mm f/4 Lens

 Just turn on the focus peaking option and select a colour from red, blue or yellow.
 On the LCD display the colour you have selected will appear on the subject wherever it is in focus.
 This is a really excellent feature for manual focussing.

 Because of the long focal length and the care with which it takes to focus the lens, a tripod is absolutely essential.
-I also brought back some shorter focal length FD lenses, but focusing these while hand holding is just too tricky to make them worthwhile.
+Fortunately, the FD 300mm f/4 has a removable tripod collar that allows this lens to be mounted on a tripod while still keeping the lens balanced.

 Construction And Handling